-Our next steps will include usage of different models and increase of the labeled orbits number.
+We have used a trained CNN network to find labels for all orbits.
+Our next steps will include usage of different models and increase of the labeled orbits number and include postprocessing and shape analysis.
 We will compare the obtained results with the recent work by Philpott et al. (2020), where authors have identified magnetopause and bow shock crossings for the complete orbital mission.
 Further, we will model the average three-dimensional shape of these boundaries depending on the external interplanetary magnetic field (IMF).